Please ensure Javascript is enabled for purposes of website accessibility

 Human health is inextricably connected to the health of our planet.
 We believe doctors and others in the medical profession can play a leadership role in modeling a more sustainable way to work and live.

-For these reasons, the Stanford Global Health Research Convening strives to be as sustainable as possible.
+For these reasons, the Stanford Global and Planetary Health Research Convening strives to be as sustainable as possible.
 This includes offering a digital version of our printed program, providing a vegetarian, plant-forward lunch, utilizing compostable utensils, and donating leftover food.

 Sustainable Healthcare